Scalar curvature rigidity of the four-dimensional sphere: scalar-mean bounds on spherical bands

 \section{scalar-mean bounds on spherical bands}

-In this section, we prove a comparison theorem for spherical band.
-For a compact interval $J=[t_-,t_+]$ and a smooth function $\phi\colon J\to\R$, consider the oriented four-dimensional band $\sph^3_J=\sph^3\times J$ equipped with the warped product metric
+We prove a comparison theorem for spherical bands with scalar and mean curvature bounds.
+Let $I=[t_-,t_+]$ be a compact interval, and let $\phi\colon I\to\R_+$ be a smooth function.
+Consider the four-dimensional band $\sph^3_I\coloneqq\sph^3\times I$, equipped with the warped product metric

-Let $h_\phi\colon J\to\R$ be the smooth function defined as
+Let $h_\phi\colon I\to\R$ be the smooth function defined as